The spiritual message hidden in 'Star Wars'

 In the '70s and '80s, the interstellar saga explored Eastern traditions, mainly Buddhism and Taoism, just as many "spiritual, but not religious" dabblers were doing the same.

-The religious references in those films were timely, though the lessons were sometimes banal.
-"Compassion is good, envy leads to evil" -- you don't have to be a Jedi to get the gist.

-But the latest film in the epic saga, "Star Wars: The Last Jedi," touches on trends in American religious life in some surprising ways, especially for a franchise that's so nakedly commercial. ("The Last Jedi" was the highest-grossing movie in the United States last year and raked in nearly $1.3 billion worldwide.)
+But the latest film in the saga, "Star Wars: The Last Jedi," touches on trends in American religious life in some surprising ways, especially for a franchise that's so nakedly commercial. ("The Last Jedi" was the highest-grossing movie in the United States last year and raked in nearly $1.3 billion worldwide.)

 "It is very much a movie of this time," said the Rev. angel Kyodo williams, a Buddhist teacher, social justice activist and "Star Wars" aficionado who lives Berkeley, California.
 "It draws on ancient teachings, as well as what is happening in this country right now."

-But there's some debate about what exactly "The Last Jedi" says about modern religious life: Is the film a warning about the end of organized religion in America, or a parable about the path to spiritual renewal?
-That's the koan I hope to crack, with some help from Zen Buddhism and Pope Francis.
+But there's some debate about what "The Last Jedi" intends to say about modern religious life: Is it warning about the end of organized religion, or a parable about spiritual renewal?

 'Do, or do not.
 There is no try.'

-It sometimes gets lost amid the talking droids and tortured plot twists, but the "Star Wars" saga is, among other things, a story about the rise and fall of an ancient religion.
+"Star Wars" is, at heart, a story about the rise and fall of an ancient religion.

-When we meet the Jedis, in Episode I, they're mindfulness-meditating, axiom-spouting space monks who keep order in the galaxy and wield a mean lightsaber.
+When we meet the Jedis, in Episode I, they're mindfulness-meditating, axiom-spouting space monks who keep order in the galaxy and swing a swift lightsaber.

-By Episode VIII -- "The Last Jedi" -- the Jedis are reduced to a solitary soul, Luke Skywalker, serving a self-imposed penance on a remote island.
-When Rey, the young heroine who may or may not be a Jedi herself, shows up seeking spiritual training, he refuses.
+By Episode VIII -- "The Last Jedi" -- the once-great order is reduced to a lone soul, Luke Skywalker, serving a self-imposed penance on a remote island.

+When Rey, the young heroine, shows up seeking spiritual training, Luke refuses.

-The Jedi religion is over, Luke says, a victim of its own hypocrisy and hubris.
-He even prepares to burn the ancient Jedi texts.
+The Jedi religion is over, he says, a victim of its own hypocrisy and hubris.
+Luke even prepares to burn the ancient Jedi texts.

 (In a bit of historical irony, the island on which the scene is filmed, Skellig Michael, was home to medieval Irish monks who "saved civilization" by rescuing ancient Christian books.)